Who are we?

 Our first Impact Journalism Day took place on June 22nd 2013 when Sparknews gathered 22 leading newspapers worldwide to collaborate on solution-based reporting and had each of them publish a supplement about solutions to contemporary issues.

 Information about innovative initiatives and modern-day heroes have a colossal impact.
 More than merely shedding light on solutions, these news can spark more action, giving people the desire to create change.
-Unfortunately, really good solution-based initiatives are hard-to-find that need to be valued and shared.
+Unfortunately, good solution-based initiatives are hard-to-find that need to be valued and shared.
 At the same time, the journalists behind those news deserve to be honored for the quality of their work and their impact on the world.

 Sparknews values the media’s ability to create and inspire action by reporting on solutions.
 We seek to develop a concept we call Impact Journalism or even “Double Impact Journalism.”
 FIRST impact : the media informs us against injustices and its derivatives – they alert us.
-SECOND impact : the media enlights us on existing solutions to these problems – they give us the means to act.
+SECOND impact : the media enlightens us on existing solutions to these problems – they give us the means to act.

 - Sharing of “best practices”